tgourley/AWS-Visual-Configuration-App/Documentation/User.md

 The user will have two ways to log in with their AWS account.

 **Option 1**: Login with Username
-- Use AWS username to login.
+- If you do not have an AWS account, use this method.
+Log in with the username "TestUser" to see the AWS service instances on the TestUser account.

 **Option 2**: Login with Access Keys
-- Use AWS username, Access Key, and Secret Key to login.
+- If you have an AWS account, you can use this method.
+Log in with your AWS username, Access Key, and Secret Key to see the AWS service instances on your account.

 ### Dashboard